Coffin Bay: History

-In November 1952 and again in October 1955, the state government surveyed a "shack area" on crown land from which allotments were available for leasing.
+In November 1952, and again in October 1955, the state government surveyed a "shack area" on crown land from which allotments were available for leasing.
 In 1957, the private town of Coffin Bay was laid out by Stanley Germain Morgan on section 132 of the cadastral unit of the Hundred of Lake Wangary.

-In 1966, BHP opened the Coffin Bay Tramway between a site 8 km south-east of the town and Port Lincoln to convey lime sands.
-It was closed in 1989, with the track removed in 2001.
+In 1966, BHP opened the Coffin Bay Tramway, between Port Lincoln and a site 8 km south-east of the town, to convey lime sands.
+The tramway was closed in 1989, and the track was removed in 2001.

-On 16 October 2003, boundaries were created for the locality includes the full extent of the Coffin Bay Peninsula and land to the east bounded in the north in part by the channel connecting to Kellidie Bay and by the Coffin Bay Road, and in the east by the eastern boundary of the Hundred of Lake Wangary.
-The locality which was given the "long established name" includes the private town, the Coffin Bay Shack Site and the Coffin Bay National Park.
+On 16 October 2003, boundaries created for the locality included the full extent of the Coffin Bay Peninsula and the land to the east, bounded in the north in part by the channel connecting to Kellidie Bay and by the Coffin Bay Road, and in the east by the eastern boundary of the Hundred of Lake Wangary.
+The locality, which was given the "long established name", includes the private town, the Coffin Bay Shack Site and the Coffin Bay National Park.

-The Nauo people occupied the area prior to European settlement in the 1830s.

 The historic former Coffin Bay Whaling Site at Point Sir Isaac lies within the locality and is listed on the South Australian Heritage Register.

-Population

-In the 2016 Census, there were 611 people in Coffin Bay.
-81.0% of people were born in Australia and 93.8% of people spoke only English at home.
-The most common response for religion was No Religion at 44.3%.